-Physical Activity vs. Flexible Creation.
-Our study also showed that See It was successful in allowing flexible end-user creation of game content.
-Players created both lightweight and elaborate content, they used a wide variety of containers (to make spots interesting), and had varied reasons for bringing people to specific locations.
-Yet we had anticipated a larger increase in physical activity, especially during our own hunting activities.
-The problem was that our game's mechanics were not designed well enough to automatically promote physical activity and players were not explicitly told their spots needed to support increased physical activity.
-Those who tried did not necessarily know how to do it well.
-Overall, we feel the main challenge at play was our attempt at designing both a scalable LBG and one that can fulfill specific goals (e.g., increased physical activity).
-The challenge is that if game designers want end users to create game content-and a variety of it at that-you are not guaranteed to get game content that will meet the underlying game goals.
+Overall, we feel the main challenge at play was our attempt at designing both a scalable LBG and one that can fulfill specific research goals.
+The challenge is that if you want end users to create game content-and a variety of it at that-you are not guaranteed to get game content that will meet the underlying game goals.
 We also realize that in LBGs like See It where the game is always available and can be played at any point in time, as game administrators, we are not in control over when or how people play.
 For example, we cannot force players into walking to locations or going in a certain path.
 Driving can be an easy alternative when the situation supports it (even for us!).

 Game Mechanics and Rules.
-There are certainly ways that we could redesign See It to better balance underlying game goals (e.g., physical activity) with attributes to help them scale (e.g., flexible end-user creation).
+There are certainly ways that we could redesign See It to better balance underlying game goals (e.g., physical activity) with attributes to help them scale (e.g., flexible end user creation).
 These could similarly aid game designers of other LBGs.
 First, game designers could carefully tweak game mechanics.
 For example, in See It, we could try modifying the search radius that we chose.
 However, the right size of search radius will vary depending on the location, the obstacles blocking one's view (e.g., buildings, trees), a player's familiarity with that location, etc. This makes it difficult to adjust 'correctly.'
 Designers of other LBGs may be faced with similar obstacles where there is no obvious right decision, especially when flexibility in game content is a concern.

 Second, game designers could set the rules of the game to enforce its goals.
 For example, in See It, we could tell players that their spots must promote increased physical activity.
 Yet players may not know how to do this well and it would be difficult to review spots online to ensure that they could in fact increase physical activity.
 Rules could instead enforce known practices for creating spots that promote physical activity.
 For example, players might be required to hide a spot deep in a forested area where vehicles cannot go.
-However, these changes could easily limit what players are able to create and this would certainly detract from the flexibility of the game and any attempt for it to provide a range of experiences for players.
+Yet these changes could easily limit what players are able to create and this would certainly detract from the flexibility of the game and any attempt for it to provide a range of experiences for players.
 Thus, we suggest applying such rules and mechanics cautiously.
 Customs and Norms.
 Game designers can also rely on game customs and norms to help promote game goals in LBGs that permit content creation by players.
-In Geocaching, players learn how to create good content by playing the game and learning from what already exists in it; they learn from the existing customs and norms [17].
+In Geocaching, players learn the norms of the game and can apply them when they make their own geocaches [17].
+This helps them create good content [17].
 We had intended this to happen in See It, but players did not have enough opportunity to understand game norms well and the norms of the game had also not been clearly established yet.
-We tried to 'bootstrap' this process by: describing the game to players before they played, seeding the game with good content, and having players find it before they created their own content.
-However, despite the fact that students had the extrinsic motivation of being graded on what they created, the content they created was still not of a high quality (for many participants).
 This suggests two important implications.